-What happens if I decline cookies?
+What happens if you decline cookies?

-You’ve driving up the M1, thinking your thoughts, when suddently you realise you’ve travelled about ten miles without being aware of it.
+You’re driving up the M1, thinking your thoughts, when suddently you realise you’ve travelled about ten miles without being aware of it.
 It’s as if you’ve woken up from a dream.

 Should he start to build a new life on the basis of what he thinks and feels now, or would that life be in danger of crumbling as his memory returns?
 Should he forge new relationships (one in particular seems beguiling), or pick up the threads of those he had before?
 Can he be absolved of past mistakes if he has no memory of them?

 As the pace quickens, he lunges through an increasingly challenging series of crises before unravelling the mystery surrounding his life.

 Amnesia is one of the oldest dramatic devices around, so why yet another story on that theme?
 Well, it’s popular for the simple reason that it opens up so many interesting possibilities.
 In a way, you can never have too much of a good thing.

 Escape Sequence, an early stand-alone novel, has never been published, but you can have a FREE copy if you subscribe to my mailing list.

 Please click here to join the list.